-- Identifying the customer and verifying the customer's identity using reliable, independent source documents, data, or information. - Identifying the ultimate beneficial owner (UBO) and taking reasonable measures to verify the identity of the UBO such that a service provider is satisfied that it knows who the UBOs are. - Identifying any third parties on whose behalf the customer is acting. - Determining the purpose and intended nature of the business relationship. - Keeping the CDD information up-to-date and monitoring the business relationship and transactions undertaken throughout the course of the relationship to assure that they are consistent with the service provider's knowledge of the customer and the UBO.
+- identifying the customer and verifying the customer's identity using reliable, independent source documents, data or information; - identifying the ultimate beneficial owner (UBO) and taking reasonable measures to verify the identity of the UBO in such a way that the service provider is convinced of the UBO's identity; identifying any third parties on whose help of the unterparties acting. - identifying any third parties on whose behalf the customer is acting; - determining the purpose and intended nature of the business relationship; - keeping the CDD information up-to-date; - monitoring the business relationship and transactions undertaken throughout the course of the relationship to assure that they are consistent with the service provider's knowledge of the customer and the UBO.

-- AML/CFT State Ordinance: articles 3, 4, 5 - AML/CFT Handbook: Sections 3 and 4
+- AML/CFT State Ordinance: articles 3, 4 and 5 - AML/CFT Handbook: Sections 5 and 6

-7. Who can be considered a "customer" or "client"?
+12. Who can be considered a "customer" or a "client"?

-The AML/CFT State Ordinance uses a broad definition for the term "customer": it means the natural person with whom or the legal person with which a business relationship is established or the person on whose behalf a transaction is carried out.
+The AML/CFT State Ordinance uses a broad definition for the term "customer/client".
+It refers to the natural person with whom or the legal person with which a business relationship is established or the person on whose behalf a transaction is carried out.

-To avoid any misunderstanding, note that in line with article 8, paragraph 2, part c of the AML/CFT State Ordinance, the beneficiary of a life insurance policy also is considered a customer.
+To avoid any misunderstanding, note that in line with article 8, paragraph 2, part c of the AML/CFT State Ordinance, the beneficiary of a life insurance policy is considered a customer/client as well.

-8. What does a "risk-based approach" mean?
+13. What does a "risk-based approach" mean?

-A service provider must tailor its CDD measures to the risk-sensitiveness for money laundering or terrorist financing of the type of customer, business relationship, product, or transaction.
-Therefore, the service provider is required to develop a risk-based approach to determine the type and extent of CDD measures to apply to different types of customers, products, and services.
+A service provider must tailor its CDD measures to the risk-sensitiveness for money laundering or terrorist financing depending, inter alia, on the type of customer, business relationship, product, or transaction involved.
+Therefore, the service provider is required to develop a riskbased approach to determine the type and extent of CDD measures to apply to different types of customers, products and services.
 For example, the type and extent of customer identification information and relationship information, the nature of verification of the information obtained, and the level of business relationship monitoring activity depend on the risk of the particular customer.